oddluck/limnoria-plugins/README.md

 `linkCacheLifetimeInSeconds` - Caches the title of links.
 This is useful for reducing API usage and improving performance.
 Default value: `60`

-`cooldownInSeconds` - This setting was replaced by `linkCacheLifetimeInSeconds`

 `wallClockTimeoutInSeconds` - Timeout for total elapsed time when retrieving a title.
 If you set this value too high, the bot may time out.
 Default value: `8` (seconds).
 You must `!reload SpiffyTitles` for this setting to take effect.